 Solidified remains are a new form of human and pet remains.
 Instead of receiving ash following cremation, you can now receive stone-like remains.

-What are the solidified remains like?
-Each set of solidified remains is different and varies in color, texture, shape, size, and number of "stones".
+Solidified remains are the full amount of human or animal remains returned to families in a solid and clean form.
+Each set of solidified remains is different and varies in color, texture, shape, size, and number of solids.
 Solidified remains are about as hard as real stones and will not disintegrate in water.

 Parting Stone’s solidified remains technology is patent pending.

 The Parting Stone Lab is located in Santa Fe, New Mexico.

 “Folks want permanent memorialization of their loss but, sometimes, just don’t know what to do with a box of ashes,” says Larry Stuart Jr., CEO of Cremation Strategies & Consulting.
 “The idea that remains can be offered as stones is monumental.”

-We have high resolution images, embeddable videos, and raw footage available below.
+We have high-resolution images, embeddable videos, and raw footage available below.